Application

 The main aim of this seminar is for you to know each other and to get an initiation to what designing a research project in bioengineering means.
 During this event, you will work in small groups to elaborate and write interdisciplinary research projects under the supervision of faculty members from the different tracks as well as invited researchers.

-NB.
-When booking your travel tickets, make sure you arrive in Paris on time.
-No absence or late arrivals will be tolerated.
+Note: When booking your travel tickets, make sure you arrive in Paris on time.
+Absences or late arrivals won’t be tolerated.

-NB.
-Due to the COVID-19 sanitary crisis, some adjustments will be made as far as the logistics is concerned but you must remain available for those events and your classes.
+Note: Due to the COVID-19 health crisis, there might be some adjustments to the logistics, but you must remain available for these events and your classes.

-NB.
-To be on the safe side, make sure you arrive in Paris at the very beginning of September.
+Note: To ensure your timely participation, arrive in Paris at the very start of September.

 You can check where each course takes place on each course description (cf Program).